How to Prevent Prompt Injection: A Security Guide for AI Applications

 FAQ

 Q: Will these controls stop all prompt injection attacks?
-A: No. These controls reduce risk significantly but don't eliminate it.
-Plan for some attacks to succeed and focus on limiting impact.
+A: No. These controls reduce risk significantly but do not eliminate it.
+The goal is to plan for some attacks to succeed while focusing on limiting their impact when they do.

 Q: Which layer is most important?
-A: Architecture (privilege separation).
-Limiting what AI can do limits what successful attacks can achieve.
+A: Architecture, specifically privilege separation.
+Limiting what AI can do directly limits what successful attacks can achieve, regardless of the injection technique used.

 Q: How do I know if controls are working?
 A: Test regularly with red team exercises and monitor for attack attempts.
-Absence of detected attacks may mean good defense or poor detection.
+The absence of detected attacks may indicate strong defense, but it may equally indicate poor detection.
+Only active testing can distinguish between the two.

 Q: Do AI vendors provide sufficient protection?
-A: Vendor protections are one layer.
-Add your own controls, especially for privilege separation and human-in-the-loop.
+A: Vendor protections are one layer in the stack.
+Organizations must add their own controls, particularly for privilege separation and human-in-the-loop workflows, since vendors cannot enforce organizational trust boundaries.

 Q: How often should we update defenses?
 A: Continuously.
-New attack techniques emerge regularly.
-Review and update at least quarterly.
+New attack techniques emerge on a regular basis.
+At minimum, organizations should review and update their defenses quarterly.

 Next Steps